ooni/spec/test-specs/ts-016-web-connectivity.md

 4. **HTTP GET request**
    Perform a HTTP GET request for the path specified in the URI and record the response.
+   The headers sent in the request shall be:
+    **User-Agent**: `Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/47.0.2526.106 Safari/537.36`
+    Corresponding to the most popular version (47.0.2526.106) of the most popular browser (Chrome) on the most popular OS (Windows 7).

 5. **Control comparison**
    We then begin to poll the test-helper to learn if the control measurement